-ANSWER: No, for the vast majority of customers.
-The MB8600 is a cable modem bridge that normally only connects to one device, such as a router, computer, HDTV, game station, or other device.
+ANSWER: The MB8600 is a cable modem bridge that normally only connects to one device, such as a router, computer, HDTV, game station, or other device.
 We built the product with four Ethernet ports ONLY for two situations that don't apply to most customers, namely Port Bonding and Multiple Assigned IP addresses:

 1. LAG Support for Port Bonding